Instructional Resources

 7. Gagne (1972) Cognitive, Affective & Psychomotor domains

-Starting with a topic or task and how students will demonstrate having learned it, you can then follow a set of steps to write the learning outcomes and associated objectives.
+Starting with a topic or task and how students will demonstrate having learned it, you can then follow a set of steps to write the learning outcomes.

 1. Start with one KSA.